By Brook Elgie on Monday 12 April 2021

 As an appraiser I'm often asked ‘Should I use a toolkit or should i use the MAG MAF?’.
 So what are their advantages?
 Well the MAG MAF is good and has served us well and will continue to do so but it does have some limitations.
 It is a PDF and so is only available where the PDF is stored.

-Blog post by Dr John Bibby on Thursday 7 January 2016
+By Dr John Bibby on Thursday 7 January 2016

 What is reflection?